MarcoIeni/glimpse/website/docs/troubleshooting.md

 ### Other conflicts

-Try to remove all the extensions except glimpse, and clean your `settings.json` and `keybindings.json` files in order to spot some weird conflicts.
+Try to remove all the extensions except glimpse, and clean your `settings.json` and `keybindings.json` files to spot some weird conflicts.